 Ottawa Life Magazine (for 'Love and Retreat')

-Radio Humber "Band Together" series (live performance)
+Radio Humber "Band Together" series (radio / youtube performance)

 CKXS Spotlight (radio interview and live performance)